List of longest NFL field goals

 The longest successful regular season field goal in National Football League (NFL) history is 68 yards by Cam Little of the Jacksonville Jaguars against the Las Vegas Raiders on November 2, 2025.
-The longest field goal in an NFL preseason game is 70 yards, also by Little of the Jaguars against the Pittsburgh Steelers on August 9, 2025.
 The longest field goal attempt in an NFL game was 76 yards by Sebastian Janikowski of the Oakland Raiders against the San Diego Chargers on September 28, 2008.
 The longest successful field goal in NFL playoff history is 58 yards, first accomplished by Pete Stoyanovich on January 5, 1991, and then matched by Graham Gano on January 7, 2018.
 The Super Bowl record is 57 yards, set by Harrison Butker in Super Bowl LVIII.